 Yahushua never claimed to be the Almighty Elohim.
-Everything He said about Himself indicates that He did not consider Himself equal to Elohim in any way . . . not in power, authority, knowledge or age.
+Everything He said about Himself indicates He did not consider Himself equal to Elohim in any way . . . not in power, authority, knowledge, or age.

 In every period of His existence, whether in heaven or on earth, His words and conduct reflect subordination to Elohim.
 Yahuwah is the senior, or Father.
 Yahushua is the junior, or Son.
-Elohim is always superior.
-Yahushua is the lesser one who was begotten by Yahuwah the Father (Colossians 1:15; Revelation 3:14).
+Elohim is always the superior.
+Yahushua is the lesser one who was begotten by Yahuwah the Father (Col. 1:15; Rev. 3:14).

 1. Yahushua and the Father are Two Entities

 Yahushua did not pray to Himself.
-He prayed to His Heavenly Father who was in heaven above.
-“These words spake Yahushua, and lifted up His eyes to heaven, and said, Father, the hour is come; glorify Thy Son, that Thy Son also may glorify Thee” (John 17:1).
+He prayed to His Heavenly Father, Who was in heaven above.
+“These words spoke Yahushua, and lifted up His eyes to heaven, and said, Father, the hour is come; glorify Thy Son, that Thy Son also may glorify Thee” (John 17:1).
 In praying, Yahushua acknowledged His Father to be “the only true Elohim” (John 17:3).
-In teaching His disciples how to pray, Yahushua told them to pray “Our Father which art in heaven” (Matthew 6:9).
+In teaching His disciples how to pray, Yahushua told them to pray “Our Father which art in heaven” (Matt.
+6:9).

 4. Yahushua Sits at the Right Hand of Elohim

 Yahushua today since His ascension back to heaven sits at the right hand of Elohim.
-“Who being the brightness of His glory, and the express image of His [Elohim's] person, and upholding all things by the word of His power, when He had by Himself purged our sins, sat down on the right hand of the Majesty [Elohim] on high” (Hebrews 1:3).
-Yahushua sitting at Elohim’s right hand indicates that there are TWO entities in heaven . . .
+“Who being the brightness of His glory, and the express image of His [Elohim's] person, and upholding all things by the word of His power, when He had by Himself purged our sins, sat down on the right hand of the Majesty [Elohim] on high” (Heb.
+1:3).
+Yahushua sitting at Elohim’s right hand indicates there are TWO entities in heaven . . .
 Elohim and His Son who sits at His right hand.
-An interesting Scripture is found in Psalms 110:1: “Yahuwah said unto My Lord [David’s Lord . . .
+An interesting Scripture is found in Psalm 110:1: “Yahuwah said unto my Lord [David’s Lord . . .
 Yahushua], Sit Thou at My right hand, until I make thine enemies thy footstool.”
-TWO separate entities are seen in this verse.
-Yahuwah invites the other Lord (which in the KJV is in lower case letters indicating it is not talking about Yahuwah which is always in upper case letters when it was translated into the KJV) to sit at His right hand.
+TWO separate Entities are seen in this verse.
+Yahuwah invites the other Lord (which in the KJV is in lower case letters indicating it is not talking about Yahuwah, which is always in upper case letters when it was translated in the KJV) to sit at His right hand.
 Peter quotes this verse on the day of Pentecost and applies it to Yahushua being exalted to the Father’s right hand (Acts 2:33-35).

-In Acts 7, we have the account of the death of Stephen . . . the first Christian martyr.
+In Acts chapter seven, we have the account of the death of Stephen . . . the first Christian martyr.
 As Stephen was dying, he looked up to heaven “and saw the glory of Elohim, and Yahushua standing on the right hand of Elohim.
 And said, Behold, I see the heavens opened, and the Son of man [Yahushua] standing on the right hand of Elohim” (Acts 7:55-56).
-Stephen, in his vision, saw TWO entities in heaven . . .
-Elohim and His Son standing on His right hand.
+Stephen, in his vision, saw TWO Entities in heaven . . .
+Elohim and His Son standing at His right hand.

-Again in Revelation chapter five, we see TWO entities in heaven.
+Again in Revelation chapter five, we see TWO Entities in heaven.
 Elohim the Father is seen sitting upon His throne.
 Then One likened to a Lamb (Yahushua Messiah . . .
-Elohim’s Son) approaches the throne and takes the seven-sealed book (or scroll) from the right hand of Him Who sits upon the throne (Revelation 5:1-7).
-Here again we see TWO entities in heaven . . .
-Elohim, the Father, and Yahushua Messiah, His Son.
-See also Daniel 7:13 where these same two entities are seen.
+Elohim’s Son) approaches the throne and takes the seven-sealed book (or scroll) from the right hand of Him Who sits upon the throne (Rev. 5:1-7).
+Here again, we see TWO Entities in heaven . . .
+Yahuwah Elohim, the Father, and Yahushua Messiah, His Son.
+See also Daniel 7:13, where these same two Entities are seen.

 5. Yahushua Said No One Is Good but Elohim

 In Mark 10:18, “Yahushua said unto him, Why callest thou Me good?
 There is none good but One, that is, Elohim."
 Elohim is good in a way that separates Him even from Yahushua, His Son.
 Yahushua could have sinned and become disloyal to Yahuwah.
 But Yahuwah can never sin . . . it is an impossibility with Him.
-Yahushua was tempted of the devil, but Elohim cannot be tempted (James 1:13); therefore, Elohim and Yahushua are TWO separate entities.
+Yahushua was tempted by the devil, but Elohim cannot be tempted (Jam.
+1:13); therefore, Yahuwah Elohim and Yahushua are TWO separate Entities.

 6. Yahushua Came To Do His Father’s Will

 Yahushua said, “For I came down from heaven, not to do Mine Own will, but the will of Him that sent Me” (John 6:38).
-TWO wills are here mentioned because Yahushua and the Father are TWO separate entities.
-Notice that Yahushua was sent by the Father, and the sender is always superior to the one sent.
+TWO wills are mentioned here because Yahushua and the Father are TWO separate Entities.
+Notice Yahushua was sent by the Father, and the sender is always superior to the one sent.
 Also, Yahushua said, “The Son can do nothing of Himself” (John 5:19).
 The Son was totally dependent upon the Father for His power, His authority . . . and even His very existence.
-Yahuwah's name means THE Eternal Self-existent ONE!
+Yahuwah's name means THE Eternal, Self-existent ONE!
 Yahushua further stated: “My doctrine [or teaching] is not Mine, but His that sent Me” (John 7:16).
 How could He then be equal to the Father?
-Yahushua was Elohim’s obedient servant . . . not Elohim’s equal.
+Yahushua was Elohim’s obedient Son . . . not Elohim’s equal.
 See Isaiah 42:1; Matthew 12:18.

 7. Elohim Speaks From Heaven At Messiah’s Baptism

-When Yahushua was baptized, the Father spoke from heaven saying: “This is My beloved Son, in Whom I am well pleased” (Matthew 3:17).
+When Yahushua was baptized, the Father spoke from heaven saying: “This is My beloved Son, in Whom I am well pleased” (Matt.
+3:17).
 Was Elohim saying He was His own Son? . . . that He approved of Himself?
 Certainly not!
-Elohim, the Supreme Being, was saying that He as the superior approved of His Son, the lesser One.
-TWO separate entities are plainly in view here.
+Elohim, the Supreme Being, was saying that He, as the superior, approved of His Son, the lesser One.
+TWO separate Entities are plainly in view here.
 Elohim, the Father, speaks from heaven.
 Yahushua Messiah, His Son, was on the earth being baptized by John.
-The Spirit of Elohim which is the invisible force of the Father . . . took the visible form of a dove . . . so John could tell the people witnessing the event that Yahushua was being anointed with the Holy Spirit of Yahuwah.
+The Spirit of Elohim, which is the invisible life-force of the Father . . . took the visible form of a dove . . . so John could tell the people witnessing the event that Yahushua was being anointed with the Holy Spirit of Yahuwah.
 See John 1:31-34 and Isaiah 63:10, 11, and 14.

 8. Yahushua Was Anointed By A Greater One

 Yahushua was anointed by One greater than Himself.
-“But unto the Son, He [Yahuwah] saith, Thy throne, O God, [Yahuwah here calls His Son a God] is for ever and ever: a scepter of righteousness is the scepter of Thy kingdom.
-Thou [Yahushua] hast loved righteousness, and hated iniquity; therefore Elohim [Yahuwah], even Thy Elohim [the Son’s Elohim] hath anointed Thee with the oil of gladness above Thy fellows” (Hebrews 1:8-9).
-There are TWO entities described in these verses . . . both are called God . . . but one is greater than the other.
-“The less is blessed of the better [or greater . . .
-Amplified Bible]” (Hebrews 7:7).
+“But unto the Son, He [Yahuwah] saith, Thy throne, O God, [Yahuwah here calls His Son a God (a Mighty One)] is for ever and ever: a scepter of righteousness is the scepter of Thy kingdom.
+Thou [Yahushua] hast loved righteousness, and hated iniquity; therefore Elohim [Yahuwah], even Thy Elohim [the Son’s Elohim] hath anointed Thee with the oil of gladness above Thy fellows” (Heb.
+1:8-9).
+There are TWO Entities described in these verses . . . both are called God . . . but one is greater than the other.
+“The less is blessed of the better [or ‘greater’ . . .
+Amplified Bible]” (Heb.
+7:7).
 Anointing is the giving of power and authority by a superior to someone who does not already have it.
-Elohim is plainly the superior, for He anointed Yahushua giving Him power and authority that He did not previously have.
+Elohim is plainly the superior, for He anointed Yahushua, giving Him the power and authority He did not previously have.
 See Luke 4:18; John 3:34; Acts 10:38.

 9. Yahushua Was Given All Power After His Resurrection

-After Messiah arose from the dead, He stated: “All power is given unto Me in heaven and in earth” (Matthew 28:18).
+After Messiah arose from the dead, He stated: “All power is given unto Me in heaven and in earth” (Matt.
+28:18).
 Who gave Him this power and authority?
 How could He then be equal to the One who gave Him this power?
-Again, we see TWO entities.
-A greater One bestowing power and authority on a lesser One.
+Again, we see TWO Entities.
+A greater One bestows power and authority on a lesser One.

 10. Elohim is Superior to Yahushua in Several Ways